MichaelCurrin/dev-cheatsheets/cheatsheets/shell/files/globbing.md

 ---
 title: Globbing shell
+description: How to match paths using "glob" patterns
 ---
-> How to match paths using "glob" patterns.

 Globbing is a programming concept that involves the use of wildcards and special characters to match and filter.
 Glob patterns are similar to regex patterns, but simpler and limited in scope.